OMGToFo/iPhoneImageLocator/README.md

 Features

 Image Upload: Easily upload images from your device.
+Exif Data: See the exif data of the photos
-Location Details: Instantly view information about when and where the uploaded photos were taken.
+Location Details: View information about when and where the uploaded photos were taken.
+Wikipedia Integration: Access Wikipedia information about the locations to learn more.
 Route Visualization: See the route between multiple locations on a map.
-Distance Calculation: Get driving, biking, and walking distances between locations.
+Distance Calculation: Get driving, biking, and walking distances between locations, by Google
-Wikipedia Integration: Access Wikipedia information about the locations to learn more.

 ChatOpenAI Integration (Optional): If you have a ChatOpenAI account, you can enable this feature to get even more insights about the locations.

 Optional ChatOpenAI Integration